-Advice from sponsors to assist you in completing your application
+Advice from our Award partners to assist you in completing your application

-Australian Eggs is a member owned not-for-profit company providing marketing and research & development (R&D) services for the benefit of Australian egg farmers.
+Australian Eggs is a member owned not-for-profit company providing marketing and R&D services for the benefit of Australian egg farmers.

 Working together with the egg industry and the Australian Government, Australian Eggs strives to deliver value to industry and the public by investing in programs that increase egg consumption and ensure industry sustainability.